nuclear-campain/Seeders/README.md

 ## Install

-This pckage is custom built for [this organization](https://github.com/nuclear-campain)!
+This package is custom built for [this organization](https://github.com/nuclear-campain)!

 But you can install the package via composer: